Today's Best Cashback Credit Cards

 If a cashback credit card isn’t quite right for you, there are other credit cards you could consider instead.

-Cashback is often paid out every year, although some providers can pay it every month.
+Credit card cashback is normally paid out automatically, often every year, although some providers can pay it every month.
 It will either be paid to your credit card account (reducing your card balance) or you may be able to have it paid into your current account.

 If you return an item that you bought with a cashback credit card and receive a refund, the original purchase won’t be eligible for cashback.
 When the refund is paid into your account, the provider will recalculate your cashback accordingly.